TV shows make doing up a property look ridiculously easy and a sure-fire way to make money, but what does it really involve and is it for you?

 Find out about stamp duty

-Buying an already built property is not the only way forward; read our guide to find out whether building your own property could be a better option for you.
+Buying an already built property is not the only way forward; here's how to work out whether building your own property could be a better option for you.

 Alternatively, buying a repossessed property and renovating it could be your cheapest option.